 The curriculum is designed to prepare graduates for environmental engineering careers and graduate studies.
 It is guided by the vision of offering the environmental engineering degree with the strongest chemical engineering flavor or any program in the country.
 The program benefits from the relatively unique context of a department that integrates environmental engineering and chemical engineering.

-The department takes pride in the mentoring of undergraduate students.
-Each student who declares environmental engineering as a (potential) major is assigned an academic adviser from the full-time department faculty.
-Typically, the same adviser follows the student's academic progress and serves as a mentor from the freshman year through graduation.
+The department takes pride in its mentoring of undergraduate students.
+Each student who declares chemical or environmental engineering as a (potential) major is assigned an academic adviser from the full-time department faculty.
+Typically, the same adviser follows the student's academic progress and serves as a mentor from the first year through graduation.

-OutcomesGraduates of the BS in Environmental Engineering program are expected to be able to:
+OutcomesGraduates of the BS in Environmental Engineering program are expected to know or have: